Not Gonna Get Us

-"Not Gonna Get Us" is a song recorded by Russian music duo t.A.T.u. for their first English-language studio album, 200 km/h in the Wrong Lane (2002).
-Interscope Records released the song on 21 April 2003 as the second single from the album.
-It was originally released as "Nas Ne Dogonyat" (Нас не догонят; translation: "[They] Won't Catch Us") on their debut album 200 По Встречной (2001).
+"Not Gonna Get Us" is a song by the Russian music duo t.A.T.u. for their first English-language album, 200 km/h in the Wrong Lane (2002).
+Interscope Records released it on 3 February 2003 as the second single from the album.
+It was originally released as "Nas Ne Dogonyat" (Нас не догонят; translation: "[They] Won't Catch Us") on t.A.T.u.'s debut album, 200 По Встречной (2001).
 The song was written by Sergio Galoyan, Trevor Horn, Elena Kiper and Valery Polienko, while production was handled by Horn.
-Musically, the song is a Eurodance-inspired song, and lyrically it talks about the group running away from people as they don't understand their love towards one another.
+"Not Gonna Get Us" is a Eurodance-inspired song, and lyrically it talks about the group running away from people as they don't understand their love towards one another.
 The song was included on the duo's compilation album The Best (2006).

-"Not Gonna Get Us" received mixed to positive reviews from music critics.
-It was a commercial success worldwide, peaking inside the top-ten in countries including Finland, Italy, Austria, Sweden, Belgium, Ireland and the United Kingdom.
-The single also peaked at number one on the US Billboard Dance Club Songs chart, becoming the duo's only number-one single on the US component charts.
+"Not Gonna Get Us" received mixed reviews from music critics.
+It was a commercial success, peaking inside the top-ten in countries including Finland, Italy, Austria, Sweden, Belgium, Ireland and the United Kingdom.
+The single also reached number one on the US Billboard Dance Club Songs chart, becoming the duo's only number-one single on the US component charts.

-An accompanying music video was filmed for the single directed by Ivan Shapovalov, who also features in a cameo appearance.
+An accompanying music video was filmed for the single directed by Ivan Shapovalov, who appears in a cameo.
 The song has been performed on all of the duo's concert tours and was also performed at the 2003 MTV Movie Awards.
 In 2009, t.A.T.u. played a special concert featuring the song at the Eurovision Song Contest with a Russian Army Choir, the Alexandrov Ensemble.
-In February 2014, during the opening ceremony of the Olympic Games in Sochi, t.A.T.u performed "Нас не догонят".
+In February 2014, during the opening ceremony of the Olympic Games in Sochi, t.A.T.u. performed "Нас не догонят".
 Additionally, the song was sung later in the ceremony when Russia's competitors entered the stadium.